 Introduction

 To help Australians plan for their retirement, the Association of Superannuation Funds of Australia (ASFA) has developed the ASFA Retirement Standard.
+The Association of Superannuation Funds of Australia provides these benchmarks as a guide, but your personal circumstances will ultimately determine what is sufficient.
 This standard provides benchmarks for both a comfortable and modest retirement, offering clarity on the estimated retirement income and super balance needed for singles and couples to achieve their retirement goals.
+Your total super balance also plays a key role in determining what strategies are available to you, which we explain in understanding what is total super balance and why it matters.

 Defining a Comfortable Retirement Lifestyle in Australia